Best Cookie Run: Braverse Starter Deck for Beginners (Ranked)

 Red is our top pick for a first deck, and it's not close.
 The game plan is the clearest in the game: play cheap Cookies, attack, push the opponent's Break Area toward a Level total of 10.
 Because Braverse resources ramp one Support card per turn, the deck that's already attacking early has a real edge - and that's Red.

 Red teaches you the core loop (develop, attack, trade) without asking you to memorize a combo or do heavy resource math.
 You'll make fewer "wait, what was I supposed to do?" mistakes, and you'll see the game's rhythm fastest.
-Example Cookies you'll encounter in Red products include Strawberry Crepe Cookie, plus Jalapeño Cookie and Pitaya Dragon Cookie in the Arena of Glory wave.
+Example Cookies you'll encounter in Red products include Dino-Sour Cookie and Espresso Cookie in the original Red Starter Deck, plus Pitaya Dragon Cookie, Capsaicin Cookie, and Habanero Cookie in the newer Flames of Immortality deck.

 Buy Red if you want the shortest path from "opened the box" to "actually understand this game."